sh4rkd/trello-wdio-epam/README.md

 # Trello WebdriverIO Testing Framework

-This project implements an automated testing framework for the Trello application using WebdriverIO, Mocha, and Chai.
+This project implements an automated testing framework for the Trello application using WebdriverIO, Mocha, and Chai, built with a layered architecture approach.

 ## Requirements